 Managing multiple deadlines through pacing is a positive strategy for anyone, and a skill to bring to a future employer.
 It may be essential if you experience fatigue, but nevertheless it is a transferable skill that many employers value.

 Pacing the study needed for exams is a sensible and effective strategy.
 Some students rely on "cramming" information and doing "all-nighters" before exams, but this is not appropriate if you are pacing.
 Cramming generally means that information is learned at a superficial level, which makes doing really well in exams difficult.

 To pace exam study, it is important to work out, well ahead of time, what you need to know for the exam.
 Set a timetable to cover the material over a number of weeks, and as with all pacing timetables, plan more time for each topic than you think you need.
 It may also mean prioritising topics, so check with past exam papers and other resources to make sure you are comfortable with what you are covering.

 After an exam, it is likely that you will be very tired.
 Take a break and rest.
 Some people find it helpful to do some form of light exercise to relieve tired muscles.
-Pacing during an exam period may mean less last-minute studying and paying special attention to pacing during exams that are close together.
+Pacing during an exam period may mean less last-minute studying.
+Pay special attention to pacing during exams that are close together.

 Pacing can often mean explaining your situation clearly and asking for the supports that you need.
 If you seek supports or accommodations early, it is more likely that it will be possible for these to be in place.